 How to remove unnecessary Android permissions from React Native apps — 1x05

-Hi there, my name is Tasos and I have been coding in React Native for a year now.
-This story is part of a series where I will be sharing my experiences: how I approached and worked with RN Components, APIs, external packages and all sorts of issues i.e. Animations, responsive UI, react-native-fbsdk package.
+This story is part of a series where I am sharing my experiences on React Native: how I approached and worked with RN Components, APIs, external packages and all sorts of issues.
 I hope that this series of posts will prove useful to the React Native community and provide helpful insights.

 The “drawing over other apps” permission